-Since the Wild Atlantic Way is so long, it's best to allow at least two weeks if you want to follow the entire route.
+Since the Wild Atlantic Way is so long, it's best to allow at least two weeks if you want to follow the entire route for your Ireland trip.
 If you don't have two weeks, you can always drive parts of the route.
 If you have more time, consider booking an extra night in some places, so you can explore the area at your leisure.
 The Wild Atlantic Way is a car route with little space for pedestrians, but here and there are parts where you can also travel by bicycle.
 In addition, the Wild Atlantic Way links up (more or less) with some other scenic routes, such as the Sky Road and Inagh Valley.

 Know before you go

 There is an airport in every corner of Ireland.
-To travel the Wild Atlantic Way from north to south, as described in this itinerary, fly to Belfast, in the north, and depart from Cork, in the south.
+To discover Ireland, travel the Wild Atlantic Way from north to south, as described in this itinerary, fly to Belfast, in the north, and depart from Cork, in the south.
 If you only want to cover part of the Wild Atlantic Way, you can also fly to Shannon, to the west.
 Finally, you can always fly to Dublin and drive from there to the Wild Atlantic way by car.
 You can rent a car from the airport or the city to start your journey.

 - The Wild Atlantic Way follows coastal roads and narrow country roads.
 Often there are hardly two lanes, sometimes there is only one.